[ COMPARISON ]

 Is NightOwl open source like Telescope?

-No — NightOwl is commercial, proprietary software with a 14-day free trial.
-Telescope is free and MIT-licensed.
+Partly.
+The NightOwl agent (the package installed in your app) is MIT-licensed, same as Telescope.
+The dashboard and backend are commercial and source-available.
+Telescope is fully open source end-to-end.
 The tradeoff: Telescope covers debugging, NightOwl covers production-grade monitoring with grouping, alerts, and team collaboration.
 Different tools for different jobs.

 PRICING